adfinis/adsy-trainings/Docker_Workshop/2001_basics/modul_basics_2001_03_handson.md

 ## Expose a port in a container

-Run the the nginx image and expose port 80
+Run the nginx image and expose port 80

     docker run -p 8080:80 nginx
     xdg-open http://localhost:8080